Demo

 Physical Demands

-• Work involves walking, talking, driving, riding a bike, hearing, using hands to handle, feel or operate objects, tools, or controls and reach with hands and arms.
-Vision abilities required by this job include close vision and the ability to adjust focus.
+• Work involves walking, talking, driving, biking, hearing, and using hands to handle, feel, or operate objects, tools, or controls, as well as reaching with hands and arms.
+Vision requirements include close vision and the ability to adjust focus.

-• Work involves driving or riding in a City vehicle for up to eight hours per day to access patrol sites.
+• Work may involve driving or riding in a City vehicle for up to eight hours per day to access patrol sites.

-• The employee may be required to push, pull, lift, and/or carry up to 50 pounds.
+• The position may require pushing, pulling, lifting, and/or carrying up to 50 pounds.

-• The noise level in the work environment is usually moderately quiet.
+• The work environment is typically moderately quiet.

-• Employee must be willing and able to work outside in all weather conditions, including hot weather, rain and snow.
+• Employees must be willing and able to work outdoors in all weather conditions, including heat, rain, and snow.

 • Regularly scheduled to work up to 40 hours per week for which the customary annual employment is six months or less.